-We found the valuation of the gross defined benefit pension liability estimation and valuation of level 3 assets to be acceptable.
+We found the valuation of the gross defined benefit pension liability to be acceptable (FY22: Acceptable).

-Further information in the Annual Report and Accounts: See the Audit Committee report on page 138 for details on how the Audit Committee considered validity of pension assumptions and carrying value of assets for which there is no quoted market price in an active market as an area of significant attention, page 192 for the accounting policy on defined benefit pensions, and note 22 for the financial disclosures.
+Further information in the Annual Report and Accounts: See the Audit Committee report on page 134 for details on how the Committee considered validity of pension assumptions as an area of significant attention, page 192 for the accounting policy on defined benefit pensions, and note 22 for the financial disclosures.